GEOSS-UNISS/MANATEE/README.md

 ---

 ### 🗺️ Field site — Costa Paradiso (Sardinia)
-The first field tests **took place in November 2024** off the coast of **Costa Paradiso (Sardinia)**.
+The first field tests **took place in February** off the coast of **Costa Paradiso (Sardinia)**.
 One of the live experimental areas with tile-mounted samples is located here.
 Explore an online 3D viewer of a representative sample:

 <a href="https://geoss.altervista.org/costaparadiso/" target="_blank" rel="noopener">OPEN THE VIEWER</a>